 At first, I didn’t know where to start.
-I hadn’t written a story since I was thirteen and I hadn’t written any poetry for years!
+I hadn’t written a story since I was thirteen and I had written no poetry for years!
 But I had one story in my head that simply would not go away.
-It was about a young eighteenth-century aristocrat, love at first sight, and a mysterious dark-haired Highwaywoman.
+It was about a young eighteenth-century aristocrat, love at first sight, and a mysterious dark-haired highwaywoman.

 Mask of the Highwaywoman was born!

-It was a task I never thought I would ever be physically able to achieve.
+It was a task I never thought I could ever physically achieve.

-The moment I held the published book in my hands, I knew that I never wanted to do anything but write and I signed up to study for an MA in Creative Writing at the University of Essex to obtain the skills I needed to achieve my goal.
+The moment I held the published book in my hands, I knew that I never wanted to do anything but write and I signed up to study for an MA in Creative Writing at the University of Essex to get the skills I needed to achieve my goal.

-During those years of study, my M.E. did mean that I struggled to hold down a job, complete my assignments on time, and still work on all my own projects.
-But with support from my family and the woman I am lucky enough spend my life with, I got through and eventually managed to graduate in the Autumn of 2016.
+During those years of study, my M.E. meant that I struggled to hold down a job, complete my assignments on time, and still work on all my own projects.
+But with support from my family, and the woman I am lucky enough to spend my life with, I got through and eventually graduated in the Autumn of 2016.

-I was fired up and ready to start my journey to becoming a full-time author!
+It fired me up.
+I was ready to start my journey to becoming a full-time author!

-I want to tell tales of knights, mages, mermaids, and space Captains AND I want all of these amazing stories to be lead from the front by powerful women who love women.
+I want to tell tales of knights, mages, mermaids, and space Captains AND I want these amazing stories to be led from the front by powerful women who love women.

 I want to see the shelves of bookstores bursting with all the fantastic representation on the shelves, and I want to help you read it all!